-As at March 21, 2018, the only operating segment of the Corporation is power.
-For the financial years ended December 31, 2015 and 2016, the Corporation also had a utilities-water operating segment, consisting of its interest in Bristol Water, which was sold on December 15, 2016.
-For the financial years ended December 31, 2015, 2016 and 2017, the Corporation had a utilities-district heating segment, consisting of its interest in Värmevärden, which was sold on March 3, 2017 (for more information on the sale of the Corporation's sale of its interest in Bristol Water and Värmevärden, (see "General Development of the Business - Fiscal Year 2016" and "General Development of the Business - Fiscal Year 2017").
+As at March 22, 2019, the only operating segment of the Corporation is power.
+For the financial year ended December 31, 2016, the Corporation also had a utilities-water operating segment, consisting of its interest in Bristol Water, which was sold on December 15, 2016.
+For the financial years ended December 31, 2016 and 2017, the Corporation had a utilities-district heating segment, consisting of its interest in Värmevärden, which was sold on March 3, 2017.
+For more information on the sale of the Corporation's sale of its interest in Bristol Water and Värmevärden, see "General Development of the Business - Fiscal Year 2016" and "General Development of the Business - Fiscal Year 2017".
 Revenue earned by the Corporation for each segment is reported in the following table:

+Utili

-Utili Revenue (in millions) Power (2) Water (3) District (4) Heating Total Year ended December 31, 2017 \$154.2 \$154.2 Year ended December 31, 2016 \$172.9 \$191.3 \$364.2 Year ended December 31, 2015 \$118.0 \$227.0 \$345.0
+Revenue (in millions) Power (2) Water (3) District (4) Heating Total

+Year ended December 31, 2018 \$183.6 \$183.6

+Year ended December 31, 2017 \$154.2 \$154.2

+Year ended December 31, 2016 \$172.9 \$191.3 \$364.2

-- (1) The utilities segments are classified as discontinued operations. - (2) In 2017, the Corporation earned interest income of \$0.9 million relating to the CHESEC Tranche A Senior Debt which had fully amortized in 2015 (the Corporation earned an aggregate of nil in 2016 and approximately \$0.1 million in 2015). - (3) Reflects fully consolidated revenue of Bristol Water, despite 50% non-controlling interest held by third parties, because of applicable accounting requirements due to corporate holding structure. - (4) The Corporation's investment in Värmevärden follows the equity accounting method.
-As a result, the consolidated revenue does not include contributions from Värmevärden.
-In 2017, the Corporation earned interest income and received dividends relating to its utilities-district heating segment in the aggregate amount of approximately \$0.68 million (interest and dividends in the aggregate amount of approximately \$7.98 million in 2016 and approximately \$6.17 million in 2015).
+- (1) The utilities segments are classified as discontinued operations. - (2) In 2018, the Corporation earned interest income of \$3.9 million relating to the CHESEC Tranche A Senior Debt which had fully amortized in 2015 (the Corporation earned an aggregate of \$0.9 million in 2017 and nil in 2016). - (3) Reflects fully consolidated revenue of Bristol Water, despite 50% non-controlling interest held by third parties, because of applicable accounting requirements due to corporate holding structure. - (4) The Corporation's investment in Värmevärden followed the equity accounting method.
+As a result, the consolidated revenue did not include contributions from Värmevärden.
+In 2018, the Corporation earned no interest income and received no dividends relating to its utilities-district heating segment (interest and dividends in the aggregate amount of approximately \$0.68 million in 2017 and approximately \$7.98 million in 2016).